Refinitiv/efx-grid/book/en/extensions/tr-grid-conditional-coloring.md

 - "NCONT" - Not contain
 - "EQ_BLANK" - Equal to blank value
 - "EQ_NBLANK" - Equal to non blank value
+- "DT" - Date is
+- "DTA" - Date is after
+- "DTB" - Date is before

 The following array expressions can be parsed by the extension: